Throwback: Relive the action from the 2019 Sanya E-Prix

-There has been a four year absence of China from the FIA ABB Formula E World Championship calendar, with the last race being held in Sanya in 2019.
+It's been seven years since the FIA ABB Formula E World Championship visited Sanya, with the last race being held in 2019.
 The event, which only had the one race as a result of the coronavirus pandemic, was located in the Southern end of the country’s Hainan Island.
 It was a very popular race, both with the locals as well as teams and drivers.

-However, here’s what went down the last time Formula E raced in China.
+Next weekend, Formula E is making it's long awaited return.
+Here’s what went down the last time Formula E raced on the island.

 As it happened…